bennomad/simple-aws-blog-project/README.md

     - Assign appropriate roles for DynamoDB access.

 3. **DynamoDB Table**:
-    - Set up a DynamoDB table named `BlogPosts` with a primary key `id`.
+    - Set up a DynamoDB table named `BlogPosts` with a primary key `postID`.

 4. **API Gateway**:
     - Create a new API in API Gateway.